Chip Ganassi Racing: Extreme E

 In May 2020, CGR joined the Extreme E electric racing series for its inaugural season in 2021.
 A month later, the team signed Sara Price to race one of two entries, making her the first confirmed Extreme E racer and the first female driver in team history.
 Lucas Oil Off Road Racing Series champion Kyle LeDuc joined CGR in July.
 In December, Sycamore Entertainment signed a multiyear sponsorship deal with CGR, where the team entered the 2021 season as Segi TV Chip Ganassi Racing.
 In January 2021, GMC announced a multiyear sponsorship deal with CGR which sees the team rebranded as GMC Hummer EV Chip Ganassi Racing and the team's Spark ODYSSEY 21 body styled as the Hummer EV for the 2022 season onwards.
-CGR’s Extreme E team picked up their first series victory on July 7, 2022, with Price becoming the first woman in the organization’s history to drive a race-winning car.
+CGR's Extreme E team picked up their first series victory on July 7, 2022, with Price becoming the first woman in the organization's history to drive a race-winning car.

+CGR left Extreme E after the 2023 season.